General Resources

 SODAR User Selection Field

 Projectroles offers a custom field, widget and accompanying Ajax API views for autocomplete-enabled selection of SODAR users in Django forms.
 The field will handle providing appropriate choices according to the view context and user permissions, also allowing for customization.
+The field will not return inactive users.

 The recommended way to use the built-in user form field is by using the